kurron/packer-xubuntu-xenial/README.md

 # Overview
-This project enchances the Ubuntu 16.04 box created in the master branch by installing Docker and its companion tool set.
+This project creates an Ubuntu 16.04 box with Xfce and various software development tools installed.

 # Prerequisites
 * a working [Packer](https://www.packer.io/) installation